-In cases where the cause of low sperm count is an imbalance of hormones or an issue with how the body is using those hormones, your doctor may suggest medications or hormone replacement therapy.
-The parts of the brain that regulate hormone production related to reproducing are called the hypothalamus and pituitary gland.
+In cases where the cause of low sperm count is a hormone imbalance or an issue with how the body is using reproductive hormones, your doctor may suggest hormone replacement therapy or medicine to increase sperm count.

 Assisted reproductive technology

 There are a variety of assisted reproductive technology (ART) options to address male infertility, such as IUI, which extracts sperm from a partner or donor and implants it directly into the female reproductive tract for higher success rates.

 Keep a healthy weight and diet

-Foods such as dark chocolate, walnuts, bananas, carrots and spinach have all been said to have positive effects on male fertility.
+Foods such as dark chocolate, walnuts, bananas, carrots and spinach have all been reported to have positive effects on male fertility.

 Eating and weighing too little may lead to lower sex drive and changes in the structure of reproductive tissue, which can cause infertility.

 Eating and weighing too much is linked to impotence and low sperm count, which may be caused by increased temperature around the testicles from excess fat.

 Because of this, increasing testosterone levels naturally can have a positive effect on sperm count and male fertility.

 Exercise is one of the best ways to increase testosterone naturally.
 Weight lifting has been proven to be the most effective type of exercise to increase male fertility as muscle mass correlates to testosterone levels.

-While many prescribed medications have serious effects on male fertility, DO NOT discontinue any prescribed medications without consulting your doctor.
+While many prescribed medications have serious effects on male fertility, do not discontinue any prescribed medications without consulting your doctor.

 Smoking is categorically horrible for fertility.
-Both partners should stop smoking immediately if they wish to get pregnant as cigarettes can negatively influence the process from conception to birth.
+Both partners should stop smoking immediately if they wish to get pregnant as cigarettes can negatively influence the process, from conception to birth.

 Alcohol consumption has been directly linked to sperm count.
 If you want to increase your sperm count, reduce your alcohol intake or, better yet, eliminate alcohol from your diet if you are serious about increasing sperm count.